MaksymilianJanczakMJ/Portfolio-Allocator/README.md

 5. Table-formatted output

 ## Limitations
-1. Target percentage must be non-negative.
+1. Target percentages must be non-negative.
-2. Allocation does not include additional fees that may come with purchase of certain assets.
+2. Allocation does not include transaction fees.
-3. Sum of target percentages of all assets must be equal 100%.
+3. Target percentages of all assets must sum to 100%.
-4. Algorithm is not selling assets.
-5. Value of each asset must be non-negative.
+4. Value of each asset must be non-negative.
-6. Amount of assets needs to be given.
-7. Data for allocation needs to be hardcoded.
+5. Number of assets and data for allocation need to be hardcoded.

 ## Usage
-In "main.c" data for allocation needs to be hardcoded.
-Describtion of how to do it is there.
+In `main.c` data for allocation must be hardcoded.

 ### Example: